 UAH's Joint Undergraduate Master's Program (JUMP) allows undergraduate students to study at the graduate level.
-By taking graduate courses in your senior year you could reduce the time taken to get a graduate (MS) degree.
+By taking graduate courses in your senior year, you could reduce the time taken to get a graduate (M.S. or M.A.) degree.

 Benefits for you:

 - No entrance exam!

 - Double count undergrad classes for grad degree!

 - Pay undergrad tuition for grad classes taken as a JUMP student!